Skip to content

 Game Warden in Rhode Island — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Rhode Island are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Rhode Island Department of Environmental Management, Division of Law Enforcement.
 Rhode Island environmental police officers enforce both commercial and recreational fishing regulations.
-The BLS does not separately report game-warden wage data for Rhode Island in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Rhode Island game warden pay, consult the Rhode Island Department of Environmental Management, Division of Law Enforcement, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Rhode Island's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Rhode Island Department of Environmental Management, Division of Law Enforcement recruitment page.
+Rhode Island's enforcement footprint is distinctive: Narragansett Bay commercial and recreational fishery enforcement by environmental police.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Rhode Island Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Rhode Island wardens should verify current pay ranges with the Rhode Island Department of Environmental Management, as the BLS does not separately report the state's data.
+Rhode Island wardens should verify current pay ranges with the Rhode Island Department of Environmental Management, Division of Law Enforcement, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens